 Labor tied to the appeals process averages about $188 per claim

-Below are seven strategies to apply to decrease denials:
+Below are six strategies to apply to decrease denials:

 Study data from the revenue cycle management process to spot where and when denials happen, making sure you know the data is trustworthy, timely, and accurate.
 Focus in on: